-Your work history will show the lender where you’ve worked.
 Working with reputed companies means that you are more likely to have a stable job and income.
 Your work experience shows work stability as well.
 This reflects on your loan rate.

 When processing your loan application, lenders will look at how much debt you currently have.
 If you’re spending most of your current income to repay existing loans, they may not grant you a personal loan.
 Even if they do, they will charge you a high rate of interest.

 If you have a credit score, preferably above, 750 and are in good terms with the concerned lender, you might get preferential rates.
 Also, working in a reputed company and having a good credit profile may fetch you better rates.

 Yes, you may be able to get an interest rate lower than what is advertised by the lender.
 This is where negotiation plays a vital role.
 If you’re able to negotiate well with the lender, you may be able to get a good rate.

 Yes, you may be able to get a persoanl loan for low cibil score.
 You can try and get a good rate by getting a co-applicant with good credit to apply along with you.
 Another way is to get a guarantor with good credit to back you up.